Changing the Transparency of a Material

 Note: On a Mac, hold down the Control key while clicking to initiate a right-click command.
 More information about right-click commands on Apple input devices can be found in the following Apple resource: Right-click on Mac.

-Properties panel of the Define Material dialog
+Frosted Glass material changed to Transparent on the Properties panel of the Define Material Dialog.

-• Click OK to close the dialog and apply your changes to this new material.
+4. Click OK to close the dialog and apply your changes to this new material.